Employer Guide & Glossary

 WHAT IS MINIMUM VALUE?

-To meet ACA EMPLOYER SHARED RESPONSIBILITY PROVISIONS, the health cover offered by an employee to full-time employees employees must also provide MINIMUM VALUE, meaning it has an actuarial value of at least 60%.
+To meet ACA EMPLOYER SHARED RESPONSIBILITY PROVISIONS, the health coverage offered by an employer to full-time employees must also provide MINIMUM VALUE coverage, meaning it has an actuarial value of at least 60%.

 In other words, the plan must pay for at least 60% of covered benefits — in addition to meeting MEC and AFFORDABILITY criteria.